The Asset Management Review: Saudi Arabia

 v Private equity

-Saudi Arabia witnessed a considerable decrease in private equity deal value and volume in 2018 and 2019 (compared to prior years) driven by consistently low oil prices (which began to rebound later during this period), uncertainty regarding the impact of regulatory, legal and fiscal reform (which included a major anti-corruption campaign in November 2017) and the occurrence of several geopolitical events in the region.
+Saudi Arabia witnessed a considerable decrease in private equity deal value and volume between the years 2018 and 2020 (compared to prior years) driven by consistently low oil prices (which began to rebound more recently), uncertainty regarding the impact of regulatory, legal and fiscal reform (which included a major anti-corruption campaign in November 2017) and the occurrence of several geopolitical events in the region.
 A number of investors have commented that this makes forecasting potential investees' future results more difficult, resulting in a lower level of deals in Saudi Arabia.

-As previously mentioned, the proposed amendments to the Investment Funds Regulations were issued in June 2020, allowing Saudi-domiciled funds to implement many of the terms utilised by managers based in more developed markets that are prevalent in private equity funds in traditional funds jurisdictions.
+As previously mentioned, the proposed amendments to the Investment Funds Regulations were implemented as of May 2021, allowing Saudi-domiciled funds to implement many of the terms utilised by managers based in more developed markets that are prevalent in private equity funds in traditional funds jurisdictions.

 While we continue to see an increase in the use of single asset funds for private equity deals, there has also been a slight increase in government-backed blind pool private equity and venture capital funds in the Kingdom.
 Privately placed CMA funds offer a means to pool Saudi, GCC and foreign investors in a vehicle to acquire an asset, while avoiding the challenges involved in partly foreign-owned limited liability companies making private equity investments in Saudi Arabia.